okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/registration-hook/index.md

 To activate the Inline Hook, you first need to register your external service endpoint with Okta; see [Inline Hook Setup](/docs/concepts/inline-hooks/#inline-hooks_setup).

 You then need to associate the registered Inline Hook with your Profile Enrollment policy.
-(For information on configuring a Profile Enrollment policy, see [Enable and configure a profile enrollment policy](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/policies/create-profile-enrollment-policy-sr.htm).)
+(For information on configuring a Profile Enrollment policy, see [Manage Profile Enrollment policies](https://help.okta.com/oie/en-us/Content/Topics/identity-engine/policies/create-profile-enrollment-policy-sr.htm).)

-1. Go to **Security > Profile Enrollment**
+1. Go to **Security > Profile Enrollment**.

-1. Click the pencil icon to edit the policy and associate it with your Registration Inline Hook.
+1. Click the Pencil icon to edit the policy and associate it with your Registration Inline Hook.

 1. In **Enrollment Settings**, click the More Options icon and then select **Edit**.
-If not already selected, click **Allowed** in the **For new users** section.
+Select **Allowed** for **Sign-up** in the **For new users** section.

 1. Select your hook from the drop-down menu for **Use the following inline hook** under the options for **For new users**.
-If you have created multiple Registration Inline Hooks, you should see all of them displayed here.
+If you have created multiple Registration Inline Hooks, you can see all of them displayed here.

 1. Click **Save**.